willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 Hanging on one of the walls in the room is a notice board of sorts that the gang clearly uses for organisational purposes.
 It contains a mixture of paper notes that are fixed to the board via nails or knives, and etched into the wood of the board itself is the legend for translating the gang marks that the Piranhas use to communicate.

-A character inspecting the board will immediately notice that there is a key to the gang marks on this board (though if no gang marks were found, they might not necessarily know what these symbols mean).
+A character inspecting the board will immediately notice that there is [a key to the gang marks](../appendix/appendix-custom-items.md#gang-symbols) (though if no gang marks were found, they might not necessarily know what these symbols mean).
 The full key will be available to read, along with some marks that appear in the logbook and on the other notes on the board too.
-Notable marks include; FIXME - make an image and collate all mentioned symbols into it!!!
+Notable marks include;

 - A mark for "leader", which is an alias for Carlton.
 - A mark for "deputy", which is an alias for Fordem.